 So is this a super rare model, made only for a brief period by mistake?
 Or was it so awful that Canon doesn’t want to remember it?
 Either way, let’s take a closer look at the Canon Snappy 30.

-Name; Canon Snappy 30, similar to the Canon EZ or Prima Junior in Europe.
+Name; Canon Snappy 30, similar to the Canon EZ, Canon Snappy K, CB 35 or Prima Junior in Europe.
+Oddly, the Olympus trip S uses the same basic camera but with a minor face-lift.

 Manufactured by; Canon Inc. Tokyo, Japan.
 Made in Malaysia.